 In narrations by Prophet Muhammad, Ramadan was a good month to reestablish a strong sense of tawheed (oneness of God).
 Whether it was about the month, or the Quran, or the moon, or the obligatory fast, Prophet Muhammad would always link it back to the oneness of God and how God had created and decreed all of the above.

 When Prophet Muhammad saw the crescent, he used to say:

 Oh Allah!
 Cause it to appear over us with prosperity, faith (Iman), security and Islam.
 (Then to the moon): My Lord and your Lord is Allah.
 (Al-Albani)

 Qatadah said that he was informed that Prophet Muhammad used to say when seeing the crescent:

-In relation to this, a great spiritual step would be to contemplate the oneness of God by reflecting on all of the creations of God how He is the Master of the universes; how God is to be worshiped and worshiped alone in the way prescribed in the Quran and the Sunnah, and reflect upon His 99 Attributes.
+In relation to this, a great spiritual step would be to contemplate the oneness of God.
+Reflect on the creations of God.
+See how He is the Master of the universes; how He is to be worshiped and worshiped alone.
+Reflect upon His 99 Names and Attributes.